Even for the most digitally mature organizations, supply chain visibility can be an elusive goal.

 Unifying disparate data

-It sounds obvious, but there are countless sources of data in the supply chain – not just across different vendors and suppliers, but also from different tools, systems, and teams within the organization itself.
+It sounds obvious, but there are countless sources of data in the supply chain – not just different vendors and suppliers, but also from different tools, systems, and teams across the entrie value chain.

-Unifying this data is a complex task, but with innovative technology like process mining, teams can reveal granular event and object-centric data across entire supply chains.
-This gives organizations the visibility needed to take action to make these processes work.
+Unifying this data is a complex task, but with innovative technology like Process Intelligence, teams can integrate their transactional data and business context with external sources – like supplier emails, weather data, and geopolitical news – to achieve end-to-end visibility of their supply chain operations.
+This gives organizations the visibility needed to take action to make these processes work – and AI the context it needs to create ROI.

 Proactive (and continuous) monitoring